Personal Injury Attorney in Mount Pleasant

 Punitive Damages

 Under S.C.
-Code § 15-32-520, punitive damages may be awarded if we can prove the defendant’s conduct was "willful, wanton, or reckless."
-These are not meant to compensate you, but rather to punish the wrongdoer and deter others—such as in cases involving extreme speeding or drunk driving.
+Code § 15-32-520, punitive damages may be awarded if we can prove the defendant’s conduct was willful, wanton, or reckless.
+These damages are not meant to compensate you, but rather to punish the wrongdoer and deter others, such as in cases involving extreme speeding or drunk driving.

 The "51% Rule": Modified Comparative Negligence